svtk/AtomicKotlinCourse/Functional Programming/Manipulating Lists/Exercise 3/task.md

 ## Manipulating Lists (#3)

-Reimplement the `createAuthorToBooksMap()` function from [Data Classes].
-Now use operations for manipulating collections.
-`createAuthorToBooksMap()` takes a list of books as an argument and builds a map from each author to the books he or she authored.
+Reimplement the `createAuthorToBooksMap()` function from [Data Classes], using the operations for manipulating collections. `createAuthorToBooksMap()` takes a list of books as a parameter and builds a map from each author to the books they have authored.